 A lot of consideration is needed when deciding which hosting company to choose to host your site.

-The hosting provider you use has a huge impact on overall website performance and it is not different in case of WordPress.
+The hosting provider you use has a huge impact on overall website performance and it is not different in the case of WordPress.
 There are many hosting companies that offer WordPress optimized hosting which is pre-configured to run WordPress smoothly and fast.

 You might be getting unlimited space and bandwidth from your current shared hosting provider but that is only on a paper.
 In reality, this unlimited space and bandwidth are also shared with hundreds of different sites that result in slow and vulnerable sites.

 If you are planning to run your business in long-term and ultimately want to generate revenue from it then spending money on a good WordPress hosting like Cloudways or Kinsta which is considered to be one of the best WordPress cloud hosting.

 Cloudways also offers an optimization stack combined with different caching layers that helps in improving page load time; setup optimized just for WordPress with great caching tools (discussed later in this article).